 Omega continued to flourish, largely because Founders Love, Cooper, Coleman and Just were men of the very highest ideals and intellect.
 The Founders selected and attracted men of similar ideals and characteristics.
 It is not by accident that many of America’s great black men are/were Omega Men.
 To this date, there are very few Americans whose lives have not been touched by a member of the Omega Psi Phi Fraternity.
 Omega has a rich heritage to be protected, celebrated and enhanced!

-Sigma Pi is a social fraternity, founded in 1892 at Vincennes University.
+Sigma Pi is a social fraternity, founded in 1897 at Vincennes University.
 From the beginning, the Fraternity has undergone several name changes.
-February 11, 1907, is a significant date in the Fraternity history.
-It was then the members last assembled as Tau Phi Delta and first assumed the name of Sigma Pi Fraternity of the United States.
-Tau Phi Delta had had limited ambitions for expansion.
+February 11, 1907, is a significant date in the Fraternity’s history.
+At that time the members last assembled as Tau Phi Delta and first assumed the name of Sigma Pi Fraternity of the United States.
+Tau Phi Delta had limited ambitions for expansion.
 Soon after the name change, Sigma Pi embarked on a program of establishing chapters on other campuses.

 The Mission of Sigma Pi Fraternity, International is to build and support chapters and alumni organizations for the purpose of maintaining a Fellowship of kindred minds united in Brotherhood.
 To advance Truth and Justice; To Promote Scholarship; To Encourage Chivalry; To Diffuse Culture; And To Develop Character … In the Service of God and man.

 Sigma Pi Fraternity is the leading, international men’s collegiate fraternal organization which provides training, guidance and innovative opportunities for: Leadership Development, Social and Personal Development, Academic Achievement, Community Service and Heightened Moral Awareness for its brothers throughout their lives.